silicon-efabless/kws-genai-hw/README.md

 ![KWS Archh](doc/KWS-architecture.svg)

 Mel frequency cepstral coefficient (MFCC) features are widely used in applications such as keyword spotting (KWS) for extracting speech features such as a simple word "Alexa".
 In a typical all-digital immplementation, a digital microphone is used to read real-time data using an $I^2S$ serial interface.
+The serial data is converted to parallel bytes.

+The first operation done on the input data is a pre-emphasis filter (high-pass) to remove the DC content from the signal.
+The pre-emphasis filter is typicall implemented as the following difference equation:

-$y(n) = x(n) + \alpha x(n-1)$
+$y(n) = x(n) - \alpha x(n-1)$

+where $\alpha$ ranges from 0.9-1.
+To keep the hardware minimal, the fraction is implemented as a shift+add.
+For eg. $y(n) = x(n) - ( x(n) - x(n)/32 )$ which is a shift and add operation to realize $\alpha = 31/32 = 0.96875$

+After the pre-emphasis filter, the data is multiplied with a _window (hamming, hanning, etc.))_ to avoid spectral leakage from FFT operation.
+After the windowing, fast-fourier transform (FFT) is applied to the signal to find the frequency content of the signal.
+Then the linear frequency scale if converted to _Mel Log scale_ ( $Mel(f) = 2595 \cdot log_{10}(1 + f/700)$ ) to mimic the human ear perception.
+Then the _log_ of Mel frequency power is calculated and the DCT operation is done to generate the MFCC co-efficients.
+Finally, the MFCC co-efficients are used to classify the voice signal using a classifier such as Convolution Neural Netwrk (CNN), etc.

+#OLD STUFF
 This project will aim to generate an entire hardware accelerator for the specific application of Keyword Spotting (KWS) using generative AI (gen-AI).

 This project will target applications that are mostly dormant and are activated infrequently using a wake-up call such as "Wakeup Neo".
 It will also assume target applications to be very power conscious so it is using the bare minimum power when sleeping or dormant.